bdmello1/BaltimoreCityDGS_EUI_efficiency/readme.md

 How energy efficient are Baltimore city buildings split by size, sector, and age and of the buildings under Baltimore City control, what measures can be taken to create energy-efficient solutions?

 ## Background and Motivation
-Baltimore City DGS is interested for three reasons
-1. Efficiency
-a.
-FY19 Spend on utilities =  19M
-b.
-Energy consumption from buildings makes up the largest amount of spend coming from utilities
-c.
-Address which set of buildings/areas are spending the most per sqft and have highest EUI also address lowest EUI + outliers

-2. Fiscally
-3. Sustainability
+Baltimore City DGS is interested for three reasons.
+One, efficiency, fiscally, and sustainability.
+In FY19 Baltimore City spent 19M on utilities and found that buildings made up the largest amount of energy consumption.
+The goal is to reduce the spend on energy as well as decrease the carbon footprint.

 ## Geospatial Analysis